Kaiyali/SPH3U0-C/Physics Grade 11/K5 Graphing Linear Motion.md

 #### Part C:

-For *only one point* of information you must use "instanceous velocity"
+For _only one point_ of information you must use "instanceous velocity"

-A Tagent line is a straight line that only touches a graph at one point, It does not go through the graph it merely bruushes b
+A Tagent line is a straight line that only touches a graph at one point, It does not go through the graph it merely brushes beside it such that the slope of the tangent line marches the slope of the graph.